Always (Blink-182 song): Composition

 "Always" was written by bassist Mark Hoppus, drummer Travis Barker, and guitarist Tom DeLonge, while sung by DeLonge and Hoppus and produced by Jerry Finn.
 The song is composed in the key of B major and is set in the time signature of common time with a tempo of 158 beats per minute.
 The vocal range spans from A_{3} to D_{7}.
 Referred to as "the '80s song" during production, "Always" features an uptempo backbeat combined with a New Romantic-era keyboard, and pulls from new wave influences.

+The song's heavily processed guitar textures exemplified DeLonge's newfound embrace of guitar effects.
+After largely avoiding pedals on earlier blink-182 albums, he incorporated flangers and chorus speakers into the recording, while stressing that the effects served to enhance the melody rather than become the song's defining feature.
+The song's outro features four separate bass guitar parts: Hoppus performs on a Fender Bass VI, two Fender Precision Bass tracks, and a Roland Synth Bass.
+Barker said he drew inspiration from the new wave band Missing Persons, aiming for a "super dry" 1980s-inspired drum sound.
+The arrangement features tightly recorded cymbals, rapid tambourine during the choruses, and prominent keyboard textures in the outro.

+Journalist Joe Shooman pointed out that the song's central guitar riff is remescient of The Only Ones' "Another Girl, Another Planet" (1979).
+He called it "the thickest-textured Blink track of all-time," and acknowledged its tribute to 1980s synth-driven pop.
 Mike Rampton of Louder Sound described the song as "power-pop perfection".
 Andrew Sacher of BrooklynVegan felt that "Always" was the most "Cure-sounding song" on the album, rather than "All of This" which featured Robert Smith.
 Sacher noted the track as a "a truly sweet post-punk love song".
-The song's outro features four separate bass guitars being played; Hoppus uses a Fender Bass VI, a Fender Precision Bass "doing two different things," and a Roland Synth Bass.
-Barker pulled from Missing Persons for inspiration whilst creating the song's percussion.

-Journalist Joe Shooman pointed out that the song's central guitar riff is remescient of The Only Ones' "Another Girl, Another Planet" (1979).
-He called it "the thickest-textured Blink track of all-time," and acknowledged its tribute to 1980s synth-driven pop.

 Chart success and live history

 "Always" was announced as the fourth and final single from Blink-182 in August 2004.
 "It's gonna change people's lives and might actually change the world forever," guitarist Tom DeLonge jokingly predicted.
 It was first serviced to radio in mid-November 2004.
+"Always" achieved moderate international chart success following its release.
+The song reached number 36 on the UK Singles Chart and peaked at number two on the UK Rock & Metal chart.
+Elsewhere, it charted at number 33 in Scotland, number 45 in Australia, and number 96 in Germany.
+In the United States, "Always" reached number 39 on Billboards Modern Rock Tracks chart.

 The song was only performed twice in its original release, prior to the band's "indefinite hiatus."
 It has nonetheless been performed regularly since the band's return.